 - Housebroken: Yes

-- Departure date: End of Sept, going to Lucky 7 Dog Rescue
+- Departure date: Sept 28, going to Lucky 7 Dog Rescue

 Detailed notes on this foster dog’s progress are posted below the summary.